 Equity Cash Flow

 NOTE: It is not possible to invest directly in an index.
 Exposure to an asset class represented by an index is available through investable instruments based on that index.
-Data from Capital IQ and most recent constituent company filings including 10K’s, 10Q’s, earnings supplementals and investor presentations.
-Weights based on NNNLSCTR proforma Index weightings as of 6/30/2019.
-Market data as of June 30, 2019. *Average Annual Return includes the period January 2008 to June 30, 2019
+Data obtained from Capital IQ and most recent constituent company filings including 10K-’s, 10Q-’s, earnings supplementals, and investor presentations.
+Weights based on NETLXT proforma Index weightings as of 6/30/2019.
+Market data as of June 30, 2019. *Average Annual Return includes the period from January 2008 to June 30, 2019.

 Simple.
 Sustainable.
 Predictable.
 Generating an adequate total return with those qualities is hard to do.
 Net Lease REITs have a business model that is designed to deliver a total return that is straight forward and repeatable.
 Combining long lease terms with built in rent escalations makes revenue projections simple to understand.
 Net Lease REITs are also operationally efficient because the lease structure shifts nearly all responsibility for maintaining the property to the tenant, relieving that burden and expense from the REIT and shielding it from expenses that may rise over the life of the lease.
 In addition, Net Lease REITs enhance equity returns by borrowing a portion of their capital at rates lower than the investment cap rates which helps capture the “spread” between the two, directly benefiting equity investors and further enhancing returns.
 The cap (or capitalization) rate is the rate of return expected to be generated by the property in the first year.